 Scorbunny / Raboot / Cinderace

-Sure, it’s slightly disappointing that Game Freak felt the need to add in that classic touch of anthropomorphism to their fully evolved form so that Cinderace from certain angles looks like Frankenstein’s monster if the only parts Frankenstein had were from a burrow that he’d went to town on.
-Fortunately, this bunny Pokémon makes up for its misgivings with killer competitive stats, and by looking better than Inteleon.
-I know.
-I said it twice.
-It’s worth saying twice.
+Sure, it’s slightly disappointing that Game Freak felt the need to add that classic touch of anthropomorphism to their fully evolved form so that Cinderace, from certain angles, looks like Frankenstein’s monster if the only parts Frankenstein had were from a burrow that he’d gone to town on.
+Fortunately, this bunny Pokémon makes up for its misgivings with killer competitive stats and by looking better than Inteleon.
+I know. that’s not exactly difficult.

 As fire Pokémon, it’s wise to know what the fire Pokémon weakness is in case you face this evolution line in battle.